tawi1/DotsTrafficCity/docs/source/fcg.rst

 	.. image:: /images/integration/fcg2.png

 #.
-Configure generator settings.
+Configure all generator settings in the inspector.
 #.
 Press `Generate` button.
 #.
-Some of the prefab blocks should be edited because the FCG plugin doesn't have enough data to complete the generation, for example, let's open the `Border-Flat-Large-Exit` prefab.
+Some of the prefab blocks should be edited because the FCG plugin doesn't have enough data to complete the generation (check all selected `Prefab Blocks` & `Broken Blocks` tab in the Inspector.), for example, let's open the `Border-Flat-Large-Exit` prefab.
 #.
 Roundabout here without exit segment:

 	.. image:: /images/integration/fcg4.png